 You could also choose a calibration disk that you would use in an accompanying Blu-ray player.
-While many may be wondering about separate techniques for adjusting 4K Ultra HD TVs — especially those with HDR — we regret to say there are very few viable calibration discs available to the general public at present.
+While many may be wondering about separate techniques for adjusting 4K Ultra HD TVs — especially those with high dynamic range (HDR) — we regret to say there are very few viable calibration discs available to the general public at present.
 You’ll find some downloadable test patterns available, but they’re pricey for what they are and aren’t the all-in-one solutions that calibration discs are.
 However, the following examples are still extremely helpful, allowing you to hone in your TV’s picture in no time for impressive results.

 For the more technically inclined, we like the Spears and Munsil High Definition Benchmark Blu-ray Edition.
 In our experience, this is one of the most intuitive calibration and testing discs available to the enthusiast.
 It provides clear, easy-to-understand on-screen instructions as well as online support, and does away with the often corny and cheesy voice-overs associated with other calibration discs.
 The only downside is that it doesn’t include audio adjustment, but if audio help is what you need, we’ve got you covered here.

 If you want to try a completely different approach — one which doesn’t involve a disc but rather your iOS or Android device — check out THX’s Tune-Up app.
 It connects to your TV via HDMI (separate adapter required) and uses your iOS or Android device’s camera to assist you.
 You can learn more about the app at the App Store (iOS) or Google Play store (Android).

 There are many terms at play when discussing picture quality and its various aspects.
 Though many of these terms tend to be easy to pick up and understand immediately, TV manufacturers seem intent on making things more confusing by applying their own proprietary nomenclature to terms like contrast, saturation, etc., or trademarked names to technology like local dimming or backlighting.